neoxelox/service/README.md

 ### Production

-To make this environment functional you will have to make the following changes:
+To make this environment work you will have to make the following changes:

 1. Make a copy of `envs/prod/.env.example` to `envs/prod/.env` (which is ignored) and fill the variables.